 - (n).
-"Licence" means this licence granted to the Licensee for its generation facility/Solar Farm; - (o).
+"Licence" means this licence granted to the Licensee for its generation facility/Roof Top Solar; - (o).
 "Licensee" means GSOLAR Power (Private) Limited or its successors or permitted assigns; - (p).
 "Licensing Regulations" mean the National Electric Power Regulatory Authority Licensing (Application, Modification, Extension and Cancellation) Procedure Regulations, 2021 as amended or replaced from time to time; - (q).
-"Net Delivered Energy" means the net electric energy expressed in kWh that is generated by the generation facility/Solar Power Plant/Solar Farm of the Licensee at its outgoing Bus Bar and delivered to the Power Purchaser; - (r).
+"Net Delivered Energy" means the net electric energy expressed in kWh that is generated by the generation facility/Solar Power Plant/Roof Top Solar of the Licensee at its outgoing Bus Bar and delivered to the Power Purchaser; - (r).
 "Power Purchaser" means the BPC which will be purchasing electric power from the Licensee, pursuant to a EPA for procurement of electric power; - (s).
-"Solar Power Plant/Solar Farm" means a cluster of photovoltaic cells located on ground in the same location used for production of electric power; - (t).
-"XW-DISCO" means an Ex-WAPDA distribution company engaged in the distribution of electric power". - 1.2 The words and expressions used but not defined herein bear the meaning given thereto in the Act or rules and regulations issued under the Act.
+"Roof Top Solar" means a cluster of photovoltaic cells/panels installed on the roof top of a building or any other suitable place in the same location used for production of electric power"; - (t).
+"XW-DISCO" means an Ex-WAPDA distribution company engaged in the distribution of electric power".

+1.2 The words and expressions used but not defined herein bear the meaning given thereto in the Act or rules and regulations issued under the Act.